JohnSnowLabs/spark-nlp/docs/en/ocr_visual_document_understanding.md

 ## VisualDocumentNER

 `VisualDocumentNER` is a DL model for NER documents using text and layout data.
 Currently available pre-trained model on the SROIE dataset.
+The dataset has 1000 whole scanned receipt images.

 #### Input Columns